billybrewster/blog/content/posts/arcticspine2025.md

 ![](/images/arcticspine2025/IMG_7013.HEIC)

-The last descent down to Kvikkjokk was fast and furious – I was managing to control the pulk a bit better (at least on foot) and as the gradient increased, I ran down behind it at speed thoroughly enjoying myself.
+The last descent down to Kvikkjokk was fast and furious – I was managing to control the pulk a bit better (at least on foot).
+I had become highly attuned to listening to the noises it was making and anticipating from which direction is was going to attack.
+As the gradient increased  I ran down behind it at speed thoroughly enjoying myself.

 ![](/images/arcticspine2025/IMG_7017.HEIC)

 We arrived in good spirits at Kvikkjokk to be awarded with a completion of the Challenger course, a medal and a hearty meal provided by Darren.
 We were joined shortly after by Alex who was the last person in the race and the 2nd official finisher of the challenger (because we were on the full course our times were classed as unofficial).
 Everyone behind him had either been timed out or had retired.

+I really felt for the group that had been behind us on the sketchy lake crossing including Les.
+As they were crossing the lakes the wind picked up and it started raining (I guess it must have been around the same time we were in a blizzard on the hill).
+This meant people were being blown around uncontrollably, a few people lost skis and ultimately had to make camp to ride out the storm, which unfortunately didn't abate for some time hence they were timed out.

+The rain also led to a large amount of deep overflow which trapped some people between in and the rocky untraversable shoreline, who ultimately had to be exctracted by the Sami snowmobile team.
+Being told to pair up also led to some people being slower than they would have normally been

+If it hadn't been for this series of events I'm certain they wopuld have all made it to CP1 within the cutoff time.

 ![](/images/arcticspine2025/IMG_7016.HEIC)